akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 > `PersistenceId` must be unique to a given entity in the journal (database table/keyspace).
 When replaying messages persisted to the journal, you query messages with a `PersistenceId`.
 So, if two different entities share the same `PersistenceId`, message-replaying behavior is corrupted.

 ## Recovery
 By default, a persistent actor is automatically recovered on start and on restart by replaying journaled messages.
 New messages sent to a persistent actor during recovery do not interfere with replayed messages.
-They are cached and received by a persistent actor after recovery phase completes.
+They are stashed and received by a persistent actor after recovery phase completes.

+The number of concurrent recoveries of recoveries that can be in progress at the same time is limited to not overload the system and the backend data store.
+When exceeding the limit the actors will wait until other recoveries have been completed.
+This is configured by:

+    akka.persistence.max-concurrent-recoveries = 50

 > [!NOTE]
 > Accessing the `Sender` for replayed messages will always result in a `DeadLetters` reference, as the original sender is presumed to be long gone.
 If you indeed have to notify an actor during recovery in the future, store its `ActorPath` explicitly in your persisted events.